rumca-js/crawler-buddy/README.md

 Repository contains various crawling scripts.
 All start with 'crawl' prefix.

-They can be used to scrape information about a site.
+They can be manually called to see if crawling method works at all.